1tracy/make-a-costume/README.md

 ## Description:
 This project is a simple costume customizer, where you can select your Halloween costume!
 Made for the Hack Or Treat?
 Halloween 2020 Hackathon.
-We used Javascript, HTML, and CSS to create a website app.
+We used Javascript, HTML, and CSS to create the website, and the images were drawn by daiemly.

 ## Snapshots:
 <img src="img/snapshot.png">